 Prerequisite: Instructor permission.
 Scholarship or creative work conducted under the supervission of a faculty member.
 Offered occasionally.

 Prerequisite: Junior or Senior Status.
 Study of the skeletal, neural, and muscular systems and the biomechanical principles of human movement and their relationship to exercise, fitness, and athletic performance.
 Offered spring and summer.

 Overview of the basic vocabulary, legal concepts, liability issues, and legal concerns relevant to sport facilities management, operations, and marketing.
 Fundamentals of sports law as it pertains to sport management, marketing, facilities, resort venues, and tourism.

-Prerequisite: HEW 225.
+Prerequisite: HEW 204 or HEW 225.
 Community health as it relates to world concerns, U.S. interests, and local community concerns.
 The interrelatedness of health care to various societal issues.
 Offered every semester.

 HEW 308 WOMEN'S HEALTH ISSUES

-Prerequisite: Upper-division status.
+Prerequisite: Junior or Senior Status.
 Gender differences in health outcomes, health-care practices, and health behavior, with primary emphasis on women.
 Historical and current perspectives on women's health issues.
 Part of Women and Gender studies minor.
 Offered fall, J Term and summer.

 HEW 310 HEALTH STANDARDS AND EMERGENCY CARE

-Prerequisite: BIO 100 or BIO 101 or equivalent.
+Prerequisite: BIO 100 or BIO 111.
 Promotes health and safety standards and provides skills in advanced emergency care.
 Competencies in various areas of emergency medicine include bandaging, splinting, victim examination, bleeding/shock emergencies, and emergency childbirth.
 Includes competencies and proficiency in teaching OSHA safety standards for infectious agents.
 Offered every semester.